claire-scott/tio-18-001-tio2csv/README.md

 # Tenable.io integration - export to CSV

-Tenable IO integration, export vulnerabilities to CSV file
+Example Tenable IO integration, this utility exports Tenable IO vulnerabilities to a CSV file with a degree of customisation.

+### Comments

+* Has been tested on Windows and Linux with Python 3.6
+* Exported file loaded successfully with MS SSIS
+* Allows command line or config file configuration
+* Has logging

+Based on my experience where clients often require small changes post deployment I have included the ability to adjust aspects of the csv generation through the configuration file
+* Allows adjusting list of fields in the file
+* Allows adjusting column header names for the file
+* Allows tweaking of CSV file generation (field separator, line termination, string quoting)

 ### Assumptions

 As part of a real engagement implementation details and choices about deployment, libraries used and coding conventions would be discussed with the client the integration consultants and from experience with prior integrations.
 I have made a variety of assumptions in this process such as;

 * There are a number of CVSS scores, base and temporal for CVSS and CVSS3, normally I would consult with colleagues and then the client to ensure I am referring to the correct score, in this instance I've assumed that those discussions have been had and it was resolved that we're talking about the cvss base score
 * The specification lists configurability of the output file name and output file directory as two separate points.
-I have updated the utility to take a single argument containing either a filename or a filename with path (eg,    -o text.csv will create text.csv in the current directory,   c:\\temp\\text.csv will create it in c:\temp\text.csv).
-This is more similar to other cli tools and avoids confusion when an output path is specified in the config file, and an absolute path is then provided as a command line argument.
+I have updated the utility to take a single argument containing either a filename with or without the path (eg,    -o text.csv will create text.csv in the current directory,   c:\\temp\\text.csv will create it in c:\temp\text.csv).
+This is similar to other cli tools and avoids confusion when an output path is specified in the config file, and an absolute path is then provided as a command line argument.

-### Comments

-* Has been tested on windows and Linux with python 3.6
-* Exported file loaded succesfully with MS SSIS
-* Allows command line or config file configuration
-* Has logging

-Based on my experience with clients requiring small changes post deployment, I've included to ability to adjust aspects of the csv generation through the configuration file
-* Allows adjusting list of fields in the file
-* Allows adjusting column header names for the file
-* Allows tweaking of CSV file generation (seperators, line termination, string quoting)
+* I would normally find out what tool is being used to consume the CSV file and ensure the generated file works correctly.

 ### Dependencies